zhuha0yu/netchain/src/README.md

 our source code will be 3 parts:

 * Controller
-  * `routingcontrolelr.py` : defines all the stuff that controller will do for initialization, including routing table establishment, mandatory table filling.
+  * `routingcontroller.py` : defines all the stuff that controller will do for initialization, including routing table establishment, mandatory table filling.
-  * `crc.py` : defines the function that used for consistancy hashing.
   * `NetChain-controller.py` : includes the handler for insert/delete operations and script for fast fail-over and fast recovery.
+  * `hashing.py` : includes the consistent hashing algorithm and node assignment.
 * Data plane
   * `p4src/netchain.p4` : the main entrance of data plane functions.
   * `p4src/include/*` : defines some basic components in data plane: parser, deparser, headers and constant valuse.